Loading...

 Bogus GPS Business News Report

-This is a complete lie and if its true the company will soon crumble for having crap data.
+This is a complete lie and if it's true the company will soon crumble for having crap data.
 Too many companies are copying our data and selling it for free.
 If you notice in the article it says the company was started in 2008 and does not disclose how they acquired their database.
 PhotoEnforced.com was the first company to even think about sourcing this information and started the database four years before anyone else back in 2001.
-I wish licensees would do their homework as ask the tough and credible questions.
+I wish licensees would do their homework as ask tough and credible questions.
 How did you source your data and can your history be verified?

-1) Verification of 3,000-7,000 locations with all 500+ cities, municipalities and county's is a LIE.
+1) Verification of 3,000-7,000 locations with all 500+ cities, municipalities, and counties is a LIE.

-2) No sources or history for their data being added, removed and/or methodology for gathering data (thieves)
+2) No sources or history for their data being added, removed, and/or methodology for gathering data (thieves)

 3) No info on the number of locations in the database (fear of being incomplete)